 I am very glad to visit Ben Duoc because there is less crowds and have more freedom and time to explore.
 I am not sure about Ben Dinh, but have not regret in making the decision to travel solo to this historic site and learn about the war history.
 One thing for sure, I’m happy to make this day trip into my itinerary and save a lot of money on the budget trip.

-- Making a trip on your own by public buses means you have the flexible time to visit the tunnels.
+- Making a trip on your own by public buses means you have flexible time to visit the tunnels.

 - You can find many tour operators who offer a half day tour to the tunnels in Pham Ngu Lao, District 1 if you have limited time.
 However, most guides will take you to the tunnels in Ben Dinh, which is less authentic than Ben Duoc.

-- Go early in the morning to avoid the hot weather and the crowd in Cu Chi tunnel and the buses especially the high season.
+- Go early in the morning to avoid the hot weather and the crowd in Cu Chi Tunnel and the buses especially the high season.

 - You may encounter taxi drivers at Cu Chi Station who tell you that there are no more buses available.
 Do reject their ride offer and wait for the next bus to arrive.